mandouss/tyrata-client/README.md

 4 parameters are required to generate simulation data: start date, time span, daily mileage, and ourlier interval (optional).

+**In current version, outlier interval is randomly selected again after generating each outlier.
+The random outlier interval generated each time is around your input outlier interval**

 `Generate` - Generate Data

 `Save` - Save the data as .xml file